afzanlearns/My-Journey-Episode-2/README.md

-Card-Design/
-#-Sakura Card UI:
+#  UI Practice Projects

+A concise collection of frontend UI projects focused on clean layout, responsiveness, and modern styling using HTML, CSS, and Tailwind CSS.

+---

+## 📁 Projects Overview

+### 🌸 Sakura Card UI (`Card-Design/`)
-##A Sakura-themed card component built using pure HTML and CSS, featuring a clean layout,box shadow and hover interaction.
-Includes a “Read more” link to Wikipedia for additional information on Sakura (cherry blossoms).
+A Sakura (Cherry Blossom) themed card component built with pure HTML and CSS.
+Features a clean layout, subtle box-shadow, smooth hover interaction, and a “Read more” link to Wikipedia.
-Built to practice core UI layout and CSS fundamentals.

-Learning-Tailwind/
+**Tech:** HTML, CSS
+**Skills:** UI layout, spacing, hover states, visual hierarchy

+---

--A Shopping cart UI & Photography Exhibit:
+### 🛒 Shopping Cart UI (`Learning-Tailwind/`)
-##Two UI projects built using **HTML** and **Tailwind CSS** while learning the freeCodeCamp Frontend Libraries curriculum.
-## Projects:
-- **Shopping Cart UI** – Responsive cart layout using Flexbox, styled product cards, and an order summary section.
+A responsive shopping cart interface built using Tailwind CSS, including styled product cards, a Flexbox-based layout, and an order summary section.

+**Tech:** HTML, Tailwind CSS
+**Skills:** Responsive design, Flexbox, utility-first styling

+---

+### 📸 Photography Exhibit (`Learning-Tailwind/`)
-- **Photography Exhibit** – Responsive card grid using CSS Grid with consistent image sizing and a clean call-to-action link.
+A minimal photography showcase using a responsive CSS Grid layout with consistent image sizing and a clean call-to-action.

-## Built to practice Utility class based framework, Tailwind.
+**Tech:** HTML, Tailwind CSS
+**Skills:** CSS Grid, layout consistency, visual presentation

+---

+## 🎯 What This Demonstrates

+- Strong frontend fundamentals
+- Clean and readable HTML structure
+- Practical use of Tailwind CSS
+- Focus on UI clarity and responsiveness